google/travel-impact-model/README.md

     in June (~89.8%)
     *   Aggregated overall average applied in the model is **84.5%**
 *   Cargo load not included

-#### Outlier detection and basic correctness checking

-If there are no individual seat configuration numbers for a flight available from the published flight schedules, or if they are incorrectly formatted or implausible, the TIM uses aircraft-specific medians derived from the overall dataset instead.
-Basic correctness checks based on reference seat configurations for the aircraft are performed, specifically:

-*   The *calculated total seat area* for a flight is the total available seating area.
-This is calculated based on seating data and seating class factors.
-    For example, the total seat area for a wide-body aircraft would be:
-    *   `1.0 * num_economy_class_seats +`
-        <br/>`1.5 * num_premium_economy_class_seats +`
-        <br/>`4.0 * num_business_class_seats +`
-        <br/>`5.0 * num_first_class_seats`
-*   The *reference total seat area* for an aircraft is roughly the median total seat area.
-*   During a *comparison* step: If the *calculated total seat area* for a given flight is within certain boundaries of the reference for that aircraft, the filed seating data from published flight schedules is used.
-Otherwise the *reference total seat area* is used.

 ## Example emission estimation